Togo Mizrahi: Early life

-Joseph Elie Mizrahi was born in Alexandria, Egypt to a Jewish family with Italian nationality.
+Joseph Elie Mizrahi was born in Alexandria, Egypt, to a Jewish family with Italian nationality.
+He was born into a wealthy family who had made their fortune in the cotton and textile trades.
 As a child he adopted the nickname, Togo, after Admiral Togo, commemorating Japan's victory over Russia in the Russo-Japanese War.
+In terms of his education, Togo studied in France and in Italy before returning to Alexandria to begin his career as a filmmaker.

 Career

-In 1929 Mizrahi established a studio in Alexandria, Egypt, and founded a production company, The Egyptian Films Company.
-He produced films in Alexandria until 1939, when he moved to Cairo.
+In 1929 Mizrahi established a studio in Alexandria, Egypt, and founded a production company, The Egyptian Films Company, or the Shirkat al-Aflam al-Misriyya in Arabic.
+This production company was highly successful, producing more films than any other studio in Egypt during the 1930s.
+He produced his first films in Alexandria until 1939, when he moved to Cairo and rented Studio Wahbi which was the centre of his filmmaking until he opened a second location.
+According to scholar Deborah A. Starr, Mizrahi’s move to Cairo was likely made to allow for more access to actors, staff, and resources which were more abundant in the capital.
+Despite this move, Mizrahi's early impact is noted by Martin Gilbert who referred to him as "a founding father of the Alexandrian cinema."
 Over the course of his career, Mizrahi worked with many popular actors and musicians.
 He made a number of comedies starring Chalom (Leon Angel), Ali al-Kassar, and Fawzi al-Jazayirli.
 He directed five films starring singer Leila Mourad.
-His film, Sallama(1945), starring the Egyptian diva, Umm Kulthum, is thought to be her best performance on screen.
+His film, Sallama (1945), starring the Egyptian diva, Umm Kulthum, is thought to be her best performance on screen.
 He also worked with Youssef Wahbi, Amina Rizk, and Anwar Wagdi.
 Mizrahi directed actors Taheyya Kariokka and Ismail Yassine in their screen debuts.

+Mizrahi was extremely popular in his time both with the public and with critics for creating culturally Egyptian stories for the Egyptian public.
+He has however been dismissed by some critics for his unserious style which was judged by some as lacking depth.
+For example, critic Ali Abu Shadi called Mizrahi’s plot lines “contrived and exaggerated.”
+His films focused on addressing the societal divide between Muslim and Jewish communities in Egypt.
+To achieve this, most of Mizrahi’s films starred Jewish, Arab, Greek and occasionally francophone characters sharing the screen together.
+Additionally, according to scholar Deborah A. Starr, a large aspect of Mizrahi's work involved representing the lower-class in Egypt, despite his own significant wealth.
+One of the last films Mizrahi made was "Sallama" in 1946, a film centred around Arab history.
+This film was one of his most successful productions and is cited by Mustafa Darwish as being Umm Kulthum’s greatest acting achievement.